worikgh/qzn3t/manip_midi/README.md

 ## Producer: Read MIDI

-src: `src/read.rs`
-bin: `read_midi`

-Producers open a MIDI device and write MIDI to `stdout`
+Producers fetch MIDI messages, either from a MIDI device or from a file, and write MIDI to `stdout`

+There are two implemented:

+1. `read_midi_device`.
+Get MIDI from a hardware device.
+Outputs the MIDI messages onto the standard output in real-time
 Arguments:
 	* `--list` List the MIDI ports that can be connected to then exit
 	* The name of the MIDI input port.
 This does not have to be the full name.
 The first port where the passed name is a part of the port's name will be used.

+2. `read_midi_virtual`.
+Opens a MIDI (virtual) port named `read_midi_virtual_port` (TODO: Make the port name an argument) and reads data from that port and sends it to the standard out.
+It is implemented to provide a way to feed MIDI recorded with `arecordmidi` using `aplaymidi`.

 ## Translator: Translate MIDI
-src: `src/translate.rs`
-bin: `translate_midi`

-Translators read MIDI on `stdin` and write MIDI on `stdout`.
+A translator reads MIDI on `stdin` and writes MIDI on `stdout`.

 Messages are translated using a set of rules described in the configuration file.

-Any message that is not affected by a rule is passed through uncchanges
+Any message that is not affected by a rule is passed through unchanged

+There is one implemented.
+It is probably all that will ever be needed.

-`translate_midi` takes one argument: The name of the configuration file.
+`translate_midi`.
+Takes one argument: The name of the configuration file.

 The translation process does not effect System Exclusive (SysEx) messages